 The memory pointer is communicated by the CRTC to the GATE ARRAY, which will always read the "central ram" of 64k.
-The GATE ARRAY cannot read the data in ROM or in the additional RAM of 6128s (or memory extensions) except for TotOs intervention.
+The GATE ARRAY cannot read the data in ROM or in the additional RAM of 6128s (or memory extensions).